Downloadable document (PDF) highlighting the current state of progress of the Hub

 1 Manage a visible Maternity and Neonatal Data Hub for Scotland partnership

 The hub is a collaboration involving five delivery partners (the Scottish Perinatal Network, Healthcare Improvement Scotland, Scottish Government, National Records of Scotland, and Public Health Scotland (PHS).
-We are also maintaining links to colleagues undertaking similar national work in England, Wales, and Northern Ireland (via twice-yearly meetings of a 4-nation maternal data group we established).
+We also maintain links to colleagues undertaking similar national work in England, Wales, and Northern Ireland (via twice-yearly meetings of a 4-nation maternal data group we established).

 2 Align Maternity and Neonatal Data Collection, extraction, and data flow